Hyperia (roller coaster)

-Hyperia is a steel roller coaster located at Thorpe Park in Chertsey, Surrey, England.
-Manufactured by Mack Rides, the hypercoaster opened as the tallest and fastest roller coaster in the UK on 24 May 2024, with a height of 236 ft and a maximum speed that reportedly exceeds 80 mph.
-It also features two inversions and was built on the site formerly occupied by Loggers Leap and Rocky Express.
-Hyperia suffered a series of setbacks during its inaugural season, including an unexpected closure the day after its grand opening that lasted two weeks.
+Hyperia is a steel roller coaster located at Thorpe Park in Surrey, England.
+Manufactured by Mack Rides, the hypercoaster opened as the tallest and fastest roller coaster in the United Kingdom on 24 May 2024, with a height of 236 ft and a maximum speed that reaches 80 mph.
+It also features two inversions and was built on the site formerly occupied by Loggers Leap.
+Hyperia suffered a series of setbacks during its inaugural season, including an unexpected closure the day after its grand opening that lasted two and a half weeks.
+A later sponsorship with Flipz saw the ride temporarily renamed to 'Flipzeria' between 13 August 2026 and 3 September 2026.

 History

 Loggers Leap opened in 1989 in the southern corner of the park, where it became the tallest log flume in the UK at the time of its debut.
 The ride operated through to 2015, but failed to open the following year and was addressed by park representatives as being "under redevelopment".
 In February 2019, Thorpe Park confirmed that the attraction had been permanently closed, stating that "the area [which] Logger's Leap once dominated will be forming part of our long term development plans".
 The rest of Old Town closed permanently in October 2021, which included the retirement of the park's Rocky Express and Timber Tug Boat.
 Lumber Jump was rethemed as High Striker and relocated to the Amity area of the park for the 2022 season.

 In December 2021, Thorpe Park held a public consultation for their new coaster project in Old Town, releasing various renders and information online.
 Codenamed Project Exodus, the proposed ride promised to become the tallest coaster in the UK at 236 ft tall, displacing The Big One's 213 ft height at Blackpool Pleasure Beach after nearly three decades.
 Although a manufacturer was not revealed, park officials confirmed that a "noise comparison survey" was conducted on a similar ride operating in Turkey, leading to speculation that Mack Rides was the manufacturer.